Jeffrey-FLS/nyc-clarke-web-082619/js-debugging/README.md

 3. Try to post a new monster.
 FAIL.
 4. [HARDER... probably] Once you can post a monster... take a look at the JSON and notice some data differences.
 Fix them.
 5. [HARDER... probably] Once you can post a monster... we can submit monsters without names.
 Let's not do that.
-6. [HARDER] If anything happen to make the POST reqeust fail, we don't alert the user.
+6. [HARDER] If anything happens to make the POST request fail, we don't alert the user.
 We as developers know to check the console, but the user wouldn't.
 Improve the UX.